 RISC — Reduced Instruction Set Computer

-• Simple, fixed-length instructions — every instruction is the same size (typically 32 bits), making decoding fast and parallel.
+- Simple, fixed-length instructions: every instruction is the same size (typically 32 bits), so decoding is fast and parallel.

-• Most instructions complete in one cycle — predictable timing makes pipelining straightforward.
+- Most instructions complete in one cycle, so timing is predictable and pipelining is straightforward.

-• Compiler-driven — the compiler is expected to do the optimization work; the hardware stays simple.
+- Compiler-driven: the compiler does the optimization work, the hardware stays simple.

 Examples: ARM, MIPS, RISC-V, Nios II.
 Modern dominant style.